cwrc/tech_documentation/README.md

 5. request the contents (XML) within the specified datastream ${DSID} attached to the object ${PID}

+Note: a download can occur whether or not you or someone else holds a lock on the object (see update content pseudocode for info on the locking mechanism).

 ```
 curl -b token.txt -X GET https://${SERVER_NAME}/islandora/rest/v1/object/${PID}/datastream/${DSID}?content=true
 ```

 More information on the REST API used above can be found here: https://github.com/discoverygarden/islandora_rest/blob/7.x/README.md

 ##### Updating Content Pseudocode: given an object PID, lock the object, download the specified datastream, process, and then upload the content back to CWRC